 If 6 or 7 are pressed, the call will be immediately transferred to the appropriate destinations.
-Extension 100 has defined multiple destinations for its [Forwarding destinations] setting as Ring Group setting.
+Ring group extension 200 has defined multiple destinations for its [Group Extensions] setting.
 If there is no entry from the caller, the call will be transferred to the destination that is set in the [Default operator].

-✓ With this setting, you will not be able to use the numbers that start with 6 or 7 for extension numbers.
+\checkmark With this setting, you will not be able to use the numbers that start with 6 or 7 for extension numbers.

-10.3.2.
+10.2.2.
 Speed Dial settings using Regular Expressions